melissakipp/docker-files/stimulusJS/README.md

-# EJS Evnironment with Docker
+# StimulusJS Evnironment with Docker

-Simple boilerplate starter pack to use for EJS.
+Boilerplate pack to use for StimulusJS and Materialize project.

 **Version** 1.1.0